 Nellie finally laid back, put her hands together and prayed, “Gods of Heaven, Gods of Earth, Gods of the Abyss, protect me from the awful men of this world.
 Ev’ry last one of ‘em.
 I doubt you can do that but I had to ask again.”

 She never even knew she passed out on the fluffy white pillows, off to a place of dreams and magic.
-As she slept soundly, the Four Pillars surrounded her and prayed en masse, “So it is spoken.
+As she slept soundly, the spirits of the Four Pillars surrounded her and prayed en masse, “So it is spoken.
 So it shall be.”

 The black Zulu krewe finished their prayers, anxious for the drums to begin, signaling dancing and chanting in the French Quarter.
 Rex Zulu led everyone down the street in praise.
 Black Carne Valé.
 The Reaping had begun.